for-GET/http-decision-diagram/v4/README_request.md

 ### `post_content_types_accepted :var`

-Return a list of key-value POST content-types and their handlers (i.e. deserializers to `Context.request_entity`).
+Return a list of key-value POST content-types and their handlers (i.e. deserializers to `Context.request.entity`).

 By default, handle `application/x-www-form-urlencoded`.

 ### `patch_content_types_accepted :var`

-Return a list of key-value PATCH content-types and their handlers (i.e. deserializers to `Context.request_entity`).
+Return a list of key-value PATCH content-types and their handlers (i.e. deserializers to `Context.request.entity`).

 ### `put_content_types_accepted :var`

-Return a list of key-value PUT content-types and their handlers (i.e. deserializers to `Context.request_entity`).
+Return a list of key-value PUT content-types and their handlers (i.e. deserializers to `Context.request.entity`).

 ### `content_types_accepted :var`

-Return a list of key-value content-types and their handlers (i.e. deserializers to `Context.request_entity`).
+Return a list of key-value content-types and their handlers (i.e. deserializers to `Context.request.entity`).

 By default it will call the callback specific to the request method.